$SalaryCheck

 Total compensation is the full annualized value of your pay package: base salary plus bonus, equity vesting, 401(k) match, and sometimes benefits.

-How fair is a dentist offer in Providence, RI?
+How does a dentist offer in Providence, RI typically compare?

 There's no single right number — dentist pay in Providence, RI varies by company stage, specialization, seniority band, and equity grant.
-What matters is whether your specific comp package lines up with what other Providence, RI employers are paying for comparable work right now.
-SalaryCheck compares base, bonus, and equity against current Providence, RI market data and tells you exactly where you sit — so you walk into your next conversation with numbers, not a hunch.
+SalaryCheck compares base, bonus, and equity against typical Providence, RI market ranges and surfaces where your package sits — so you walk into your next conversation with research, not a hunch.
+Informational only — for decisions with legal implications, an employment attorney is the right call; for personal financial planning, a CFP can help.